Here are some of the best events in central Croatia that take place in towns such as Samobor, Karlovac, Zapresic and Sveta Nedjelja.

 Events in Central Croatia in January

-A number of museums throughout this region take part in Night of the Museums (Noc muzeja) on 26th January 2024.
+A number of museums throughout this region should participate in Night of the Museums (Noc muzeja) at the end of January.

 Events in Central Croatia in February